 Messier 81 is tilted at an oblique angle when seen from Earth.
-Its spiral arms consist of young hot stars, bluish in colour, that were formed at some point within the last few million years.
-The spiral arms also contain a stellar population formed some 600 million years ago.
+Its spiral arms consist of young hot stars, bluish in colour, that were formed within the last few million years.
+The spiral arms also contain a stellar population formed about 600 million years ago.

 The central bulge of M81 is home to significantly older stars, red in colour, and much larger than the central bulge of our own galaxy, the Milky Way.